-The Rights & Responsibilities of Businesses & the Public
+The Rights and Responsibilities of Businesses and the Public

 You must take reasonable steps to accommodate people with disabilities.
 This includes people with guide dogs and service dogs.

-The Guide Dog and Service Dog Act makes it an offense to deny a certified dog and handler team access or accommodation.
-A person convicted of the offense faces a fine of up to $3,000.
+The Guide Dog and Service Dog Act makes it an offence to deny a certified dog and handler team access or accommodation.
+A person convicted of the offence faces a fine of up to $3,000.

 Certified Retired Guide and Service Dogs